Updates

 CAMINO PORTUGUÉS

-2022/3 editions of both the full guide and maps only are now available with updated accommodation and route information.
-Both continue to feature options for the Camino Central, Camino da Costa and Senda Litoral as well as the Variante Espiritual.
+2024 editions of both the full guide and maps only are now available with updated accommodation and route information.
+Both continue to feature options for the Camino Central, Camino da Costa, Senda Litoral and Variante Espiritual.

 CAMINO INGLÉS